-- State Legislative Days (if the student's home state participates in this process) - USC Social Work Job Fair (if located in SoCal)
+- State Legislative Days (if the student's home state participates in this process) - Social Work Job Fair (if located in SoCal)

 All University Holidays are sanctioned time off.
-If a University holiday falls on one of the student's regularly scheduled days at the agency, the student gets credit for the number of field hours he/she was scheduled to work that day.
-Students are required to make up any field hours missed due to agency holidays that fall on their scheduled placement day and are not USC university holidays.
-Students should consult with their Field Instructors/Preceptors to ensure their absence would not adversely affect the agency and/or clients.
+If a University Holiday falls on one of the student's regularly scheduled days at the agency, students do not have to make-up for the hours.
+These hours are not counted in the total number of hours accrued for each academic year.
+Students are required to make up any field hours missed due to agency holidays that fall on their scheduled placement day and are not University holidays.
+Students should consult with their Field Instructors and/or Preceptor to ensure their absence would not adversely affect the agency and/or client care.

 Students are allowed eight hours each semester to take time off for religious holidays or illness which must be discussed in advance and arranged with the Field Instructor/Preceptor.
-This time counts in the Field Practicum hours and the student does not have to make up this time.
+This time counts in the Field Internship hours and the student does not have to make up this time.
 Make-up hours for additional time missed must also be discussed with and approved by the Field Instructor/Preceptor.